Skip advert

 Hybrid badge

-If you're looking at buying a new car these days, whether it's an SUV or a supermini, you're likely to find it offered in hybrid form.
-But while the word 'hybrid' can be used to describe any car with some combination of an engine and electric motor(s) to help it reduce emissions and increase efficiency, there are several different types that work in different ways.
+If you're looking at buying a new car, no matter what kind of car you are looking for there’s a good chance it will be offered in hybrid form.
+The word 'hybrid' can be used to describe any car with some combination of an internal combustion engine and electric power but there are several different types of hybrid car that work in different ways.

 Advertisement - Article continues below

-These include plug-in hybrids and full hybrids – both of which can run for some distance (anything from less than a mile up to 40 miles more) on electric power alone.
-Where mild hybrid electric vehicles (MHEVs) differ is that the electric motor always works in tandem with the petrol or diesel engine, never driving the car on its own for any distance.
-Mild hybrids often feel little different to a standard petrol or diesel engine, but typically offer small fuel economy gains.
+Other types of hybrid car include plug-in hybrids and full hybrids.
+Full hybrids can drive for short distances on electric power, typically a mile or two at low speeds.
+Plug-in hybrids have a larger battery that can be charged from a power supply via a cable and the latest models can typically drive for well over 30 miles on electric power alone.
+Mild hybrid electric vehicles (MHEVs) differ in that the electric motor always works in unison with the petrol or diesel engine, most can’t drive solely on electric power for any distance.
+When driving mild hybrids, they can feel little different to standard petrol or diesel cars, but typically offer small fuel economy gains.

 Advertisement - Article continues below